-WPA PSK (Pre-shared Key)Enter the same value on every station a The PSK must be from 8 to 63 character The 256Bit key used for the actual ence derived from this key.

-The same encryption method must be used.
+WPA PSK (Pre-shared Key) Enter the same value on every station and the AP.
+The PSK must be from 8 to 63 characters in length.
+The 256Bit key used for the actual encryption is derived from this key.
+Encryption The same encryption method must be used.
 The most common encryption method is TKIP.
-Another widelysupported method is AES.
+Another widely-supported method is AES.